ClayShentrup/iris/README.md

 - `rspec` will run all ruby specs.
 - `rake jasmine` will start the Jasmine server.
 Point your browser to `localhost:8888` to run all javascript specs in the browser.
 The suite will run every time this page is re-loaded.
+- `rake jasmine:ci` will run Jasmine specs on the command line without the need for a browser.

 ### Continuous Integration ###